The Golden Slipper, York

 The south-western half of the building dates from the 19th century.
 It is brick-built and of two storeys, with a basement and attic.
 Internally, the building has been frequently altered and does not retain any original features.
 Its ground floor, based around a corridor, is largely Victorian, but was partly redesigned in 1983, against the objections of the Campaign for Real Ale.

-The older half of the building may have already been a pub in the 18th century, named the Show, the name taken either from a greyhound, or as an alternative spelling of "shoe".
+The older half of the building may have already been a pub in the 18th century, named The Show, the name taken either from a greyhound, or as an alternative spelling of "shoe".
 By 1812, it was The Slipper, becoming The Golden Slipper in the 20th century.

 There are stories of the pub being haunted, with ghosts said to manifest themselves when the building is being decorated.
-The haunting was linked to the discovery of a Mediaeval children's shoe in 1984, during work at the pub.
+The haunting was linked to the discovery of a medieval child's shoe in 1984, during work at the pub.
 The building was later exorcised.